Kallachirippu: Plot

 The series follows 24 year old Mahati through a series of misadventures that begin after being forced into an arranged marriage.
 Then the newly married Mahati accidentally stabs her husband to death in self-defense after a heated argument.
 She then promptly wipes her blood-spattered face and calls her boyfriend to clean up the mess.
-This sets off a chain of events that the true nature of every character involved in this marriage.
-The series also involved a love story between gay couple.
+This sets off a chain of events that shows the true nature of every character involved in this marriage.
+The series also involves a love story between a gay couple.